If you’re a buyer, there’s not much you can do to prepare for a home inspection; after all, it’s not your home yet.

 Even in a vacant home, power, water, and gas will need to be turned on during the inspection.

-Your inspector will be testing appliances, HVAC systems, plumbing, and other systems for functionality and safety.
-If any of these are not in operation, the inspection can’t be completed.
+Your inspector will be making sure that everything is in good working order.
+They will check appliances, HVAC systems, plumbing, crawl spaces, electrical panels, and any other relevant systems.
+If any of these are not in operation, the inspection cannot be completed.

-If you are getting a 4-point inspection, three of the four points—electric, plumbing, and HVAC—rely on having your utilities turned on.
-And because these types of inspection are usually at the request of an insurance provider, you won’t be able to opt out.
+If you are getting a 4-point inspection, three of the four points rely on having your utilities turned on.
+These three points are the plumbing, electrical system, and HVAC.
+And because these types of inspections are usually at the request of an insurance provider, you won’t be able to opt-out.

 - Flush toilets and run all faucets to check for leaks.

-- Check doors and windows to make sure they open, close, lock, and seal correctly.
+- Check windows and doors to make sure they open, close, lock, and seal correctly.

 - Test light switches and ceiling fans.